 We help youth have empathy for themselves and others, especially the bully.
 After completing the empathy for the bully exercise in Hey U.G.L.Y.’s Stop Bullying curriculum, students report an 85% reduction in the pain level experienced because of a bullying situation and also report no longer feeling alone.
 This is huge because, according to the Department of Education, 160,000 students report staying home from school each day because they fear being bullied.
 That is three million a month!

 Hey U.G.L.Y. believes the first step to empowering youth is communicating with them in a way they can relate.
-Since the #1 influence on youth is their peers, Hey U.G.L.Y. develops all of its programs and curricula to empower youth to come up with the answers in peer-to-peer group settings, with teachers guiding them through the process using our social emotional activity plans and free, online content.
-The #2 influence is the media, which is why Hey U.G.L.Y. provides schools with in-school presenters from media favorites like American Idol and The Biggest Loser.
+Since the #1 influence on youth is their peers, Hey U.G.L.Y. develops all of its programs and curricula to empower youth to come up with the answers in peer-to-peer group settings, with facilitators guiding them through the process using our social emotional activity plans and free, online content.
+The #2 influence is the media, which is why Hey U.G.L.Y. provides schools with in-school presenters from speakers from the media.
 During kick-off assembly presentations these media personalities help students learn how to decrease that ‘voice in their heads’ that tell them they are ‘all alone and not good enough.’
 Their personal stories about overcoming bullying and life’s obstacles empower students to never give up and teach them ways to cancel out negative judgments against themselves and others by replacing them with positives thoughts.
 Hey U.G.L.Y.’s website is full of celebrity quotes about self-esteem, bullying, body image and dating.
 Their radio show, CHOOSE TO CHANGE, has youth discussing the lyrics to songs they believe will inspire positive self-esteem, equality, a healthy planet, peace or never giving up.

 Average survey results from students attending these assembly presentations are: